Zotefoams Azote® and Zotek® nitrogen foams

 ZOTEK F and Plastazote foams are used in many areas of the airframe, primarily as thermal and acoustic insulation and damping materials.
 Applications include ducting and water pipe insulation, water diverters and insulation of the cockpit, window reveals, and insulation pads for cargo deck and doors.
 The nature of these foams makes them easy to fabricate into intricate shapes.
 The excellent UV resistance of ZOTEK F also lends itself to applications where there is regular exposure to radiation, such as in the cockpit.

-The synergistic combination of structure and insulating properties of ZOTEK F 38HT and F 74 HT foams has provided engineers new flexibility and expanded the design envelope.
-Not only can they reduce the weight of the final part up to 30%, but they are also able to remove several manufacturing steps along the way, creating a more efficient process.
+The combination of structure and insulating properties of ZOTEK F 38HT and F 74 HT foams has provided engineers new flexibility and expanded the design options.
+Not only can they reduce the weight of the final part up to 30%, but they are also able to remove several manufacturing steps along the way.

-AZOTE foams have been widely used as transit packaging for many years and find application in both aerospace production areas, for tool control and part protection during transport, and on planes to produce safe compact storage for pieces of equipment such as defibrillator units.
+AZOTE foams have been used as transit packaging, and also has applications in both aerospace production areas, for tool control and part protection during transport, and on planes to produce safe compact storage for pieces of equipment such as defibrillator units.

 More recently, ZOTEK F foams have found use as packaging where lightweight inherently flame retarded foams with high purity are required to protect high value components and equipment during transit in both aviation aerospace applications.